gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 error=0 success=1
 ```

 Great, the undefined behavior is spotted!
 Even if the error message is not super clear.

+We alternatively could also have used Valgrind to the same effect.

-But: it means that we need to have 100% test coverage now to be certain that our code does not have undefined behavior.
+But: it means that we now need to have 100% test coverage to be certain that our code does not have undefined behavior.
 That's a big ask.

 Also, in my testing, Address Sanitizer did not always report the issue.
 That's the nature of the tool: it is meant to be conservative and avoid false positives, to avoid alerting fatigue, but that means it won't catch all issues.

+Additionally, these tools have a performance cost and can make the build process a bit more complex.

 ## The aftermath